osbuild/osbuild-getting-started/README.md

 ### osbuild-composer

-[osbuild-composer](https://github.com/osbuild/osbuild-composer) is the higher level translation layer between front end tools and osbuild.
-It provides APIs that can be used by web-frontends, cli-tools, and provides osbuild workers that perform the build pipelines.
+[osbuild-composer](https://github.com/osbuild/osbuild-composer) is the higher level translation layer between front end tools and `osbuild`.
+It provides APIs that can be used by web-frontends, cli-tools, and provides `osbuild` workers that perform the build pipelines.

 ### composer-cli